-Warm, moist tropical air is needed for monsoon storms to get going over Southeast Arizona.
+TUCSON, AZ (Tucson News Now) - Warm, moist tropical air is needed for monsoon storms to get going over southern Arizona.

-That is why we track the dew point numbers very closely this time of year.
+That is why we track the dew point numbers very closely from June to September.